 Recommendation Baseline Actions Design and implement a resilience framework with a focus on adaptation, and strengthening of value Only 31 countries have declared a national platform for Disaster Risk Reduction.
-However, 57 out of 81 countries report participating in regional or Business Resilience Planning, based on risk modelling, for disclosure on risk and remedial measures and approval of all projects involving significant infrastructure or resources to be developed and implemented by 2025. chains Create a collaboration platform, on resilience and adaptation sub-regional early warning programmes Establish a common Centre of Excellence for knowledge sharing on resilience, adaptation and disaster management, including tech- enabled too for risk detection and adaptation measures, by 202
+However, 57 out of 81 countries report participating in regional or Business Resilience Planning, based on risk modelling, for disclosure on risk and remedial measures and approval of all projects involving significant infrastructure or resources to be developed and implemented by 2025. chains Create a collaboration platform, on resilience and adaptation participating in regional or sub-regional early warning programmes Establish a common Centre of Excellence for knowledge sharing on resilience, adaptation and disaster management, including tech- enabled tools for risk detection and adaptation measures, by 2025